Siakam has 35, Raptors use big 1st half to rout Jazz 130-110

 Mike Conley scored 20 points and Rudy Gobert had 12 points and 11 rebounds as the Jazz lost for the third time in four games on their five-game trip, which ends at Philadelphia on Monday night.

+“We didn’t match their energy at all,” Conley said.
+“We knew it was going to be physical, we didn’t handle the ball well.
+We didn’t get back on defense, we didn’t do little things that good teams do.”

-Jeff Green scored a season-high 19 points and Donovan Mitchell added 16 for Utah.
+Utah’s Jeff Green scored a season-high 19 points and Donovan Mitchell added 16.

-Utah took a quick early lead before Siakam scored 10 points and Gasol added eight during a 23-2 run, giving Toronto a 28-11 lead with 3:24 left in the opening quarter.
+Utah took an early lead before Siakam scored 10 points and Gasol added eight during a 23-2 run, giving Toronto a 28-11 lead with 3:24 left in the opening quarter.

 Mitchell stopped the Raptors surge with a 3, but Siakam scored 19 points in the first as Toronto led 37-20 after one.